ESG contract clauses are becoming increasingly essential tools for businesses seeking to remain compliant, competitive, and credible.

 ESG and commercial contracts

-And it could be said that principle is now being applied to businesses.
+And it could be said that the principle is now being applied to businesses.

 Your supply chain can cause difficulty when attempting to ensure ESG considerations are sufficiently reflected because

-- Your counterparty may have committed to operate sustainably but further down the supply chain it is not clear that similar targets are being adopted or followed.
+- Your counterparty may have committed to operating sustainably, but further down the supply chain, it is unclear whether similar targets are being adopted or followed.

 - Your counterparty may be in a jurisdiction in which legal weight is not given to ESG considerations.